|

 Ilena, The Doctor and Turlough departed, confident that

-to self-proclaimed 'Greatest Show in the Galaxy', the Seventh
+During a later trip to the self-proclaimed 'Greatest Show in the Galaxy' after receiving an advertisement on the TARDIS monitor, the Seventh

 Doctor and Ace encountered a woman called Mags, who was